EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 Replace `${INGRESS_HOST}` with your configured ingress host domain.

-!!! note
-    If `OIDC_WORKSPACE_ENABLED=true`, the ingress redirects to Keycloak login first - for example `eoepcaadmin` created earlier.
+`/docs` has its own route rule with no auth plugin, so it's reachable without logging in regardless of `OIDC_WORKSPACE_ENABLED` - only the rest of the API (e.g. `/workspaces`) redirects to Keycloak login.

 ---